Mother-Daughter Therapy in Culver City, CA

 Is there such a thing as mother-daughter therapy?

 Yes.
 Mother-daughter therapy is a recognized form of relational therapy that focuses specifically on the dynamics, history, and communication patterns between a mother and her daughter.
-It can be conducted jointly, individually with each person, or in a combination of both formats.
+Sessions are conducted conjointly, with both mother and daughter present, because the relationship itself is the focus of the work.

 What if my mother or daughter is reluctant to try therapy?

 Reluctance is common and understandable.
 Therapy can feel threatening, especially in a relationship with a long history of hurt.
-In some cases, one person beginning individual therapy first, with an explicit goal of eventually doing relational work, creates enough safety for the hesitant party to eventually engage.
-A free 20-minute consultation is available to discuss your specific situation and explore what approach might work best.
+Sometimes just knowing that the therapist won't take sides, and that both people will be treated with equal care, is enough to help the hesitant person feel safer about trying.
+A free 20-minute consultation is available to discuss your specific situation and explore what might help both of you feel ready.

 Do you meet with us together, or separately?